fawmi/vue-google-maps/README.md

 ## Documentation

-For now, the original documentation is detailed in [vue-map.netlify.app](https://vue-map.netlify.app) and most of the components are still working properly.
+You can find a detailed documentation [here](https://vue-google-maps-community-fork.netlify.app).
+It will show you how to use every component this library contains and demonstrate some examples for you.

+Also, you can enter in [this discussion](https://github.com/NathanAP/vue-google-maps-community-fork/discussions/9) to talk about or read the documentation changelog.

-It is in our plan to create a way for you use this package in Codesandbox or Codepen, but right now it is not possible.
+It is in our plans to make it better and more detailed, but for now it might help you start using the library.

 ## Installation